machitgarha/beh-tavan/README.md

 A very simple, yet easily-hackable program to show how generally we can optimize things, and specifically in this project, power functions.

+**Note:** The sole purpose of this program was comparing relative performance of different algorithms, and the output of the power functions are only to assert they produce the same output.
+As a result, we have not used any library providing big numbers (e.g. GMP), so the results of the functions are wrong for big inputs.

 ## Features

 ### Hackable, Easily